Residential Status Under the Income Tax Act

 Tax Implications Based on Residential Status

-If an individual is considered a resident, he/she is liable to pay taxes on his global income.
+If an individual is considered a resident, s/he is liable to pay taxes on his global income.
 In this respect, “global income” refers to income earned in and outside India.
 However, for those considered NR and NROR, taxation only applies to income generated within India.

 In some instances where individuals are subject to taxation on income in India and in another country, they can always claim tax relief under the Double Tax Avoidance Agreement (DTAA).
 DTAAs are agreements signed by countries with each other to help their citizens avoid paying taxes twice on the same income generated across multiple borders.
-To date, India has signed over 88 DTAAs with other countries, such as the UAE, to support its NRI population.
+To date, India has signed over 80+ DTAAs with other countries, such as the UAE, USA, etc., to support its NRI population.

 Income Tax Slabs & Exemptions for Each Category

-For Residents, the latest Income Tax Slab (proposed to come into effect from April 1, 2025, outlines the following tax implications:
+For Residents, the latest Income Tax Slab (proposed to come into effect from April 1, 2025) outlines the following tax implications:

 Income tax slabs (Rs)